Corporate overdraft under the moratorium

 After some preparatory work on the bank’s systems, technical settings are expected to be made by the end of April 2020.

-It is important to remember that in order to comply with the Government Decrees1, any debt owed under the overdraft facility at 18 March 2020, midnight, will be booked to the special-purpose account, irrespective of any payments made to your bank account in the time since that date (between 19 March 2020 and the making of the technical settings) to reduce your debt.
+It is important to remember that in order to comply with the relevant legal provisions1, any debt owed under the overdraft facility at 18 March 2020, midnight, will be booked to the special-purpose account, irrespective of any payments made to your bank account in the time since that date (between 19 March 2020 and the making of the technical settings) to reduce your debt.

 Any such payment will therefore credited to your bank account, and you will need to instruct the Bank separately to transfer them to the special-purpose account, or submit a statement on waving the moratorium.
 Scroll down to find information about submitting a statement.